Flashbond/Transport-Fever-2-Zoom-Out-Limit-Patch/README.md

 The script automatically locates TransportFever2.exe and performs the required checks before modifying it.

 ## Note ##
 It is strongly recommended to increase the *viewNearFar* far values in *base_config.lua* file which is located in game's *res/config/* folder.
 Otherwise, the fog may block the visible area.
-These values work fine for me:

 	geometryQualityOptions = {
 		{ viewNearFar = { 4.0, 8000.0 }, fogStartEndFarPerc = { .45, 1.0 }, lodDistanceScaling = .5 },		-- Low